Tools and Utilities

 • NULL scans send a TCP request with no flags, the target host responds with RST if the port is closed

-• FIN scans send a TCP request with the FIN flag, used to gracefully close an active connection, the target host responds with RST if the port is closed
+• FIN scans send a TCP request with the FIN flag, used to gracefully close an active connection.
+The target host responds with RST if the port is closed

 • Xmas scans send a malformed TCP packet, and the target host responds with RST if the port is closed